HactarCE/Hyperspeedcube/README.md

 ## Controls

+Keyboard controls are completely customizable.
+An interactive keybind reference is available at **Help → Keybind Reference**.
 The controls for the 3D Rubik's cube are mostly based on [Ryan Heise's speedcube simulator](https://www.ryanheise.com/cube/speed.html).
-Better documentation will be available soon.

 ## Potential future features